godspeedsystems/gs-documentation/docs/microservices-framework/workflows/yaml-workflows/workflow-dsl.md

 - Dynamic evaluation or workflow or task variables, event variables, datasource variables.

 #### Default language
+The default language is `js`.
 You can provide default value of language globally in `defaults.lang` key in `config/default.yaml`.
 It will be applicable for all the workflows unless overridden.
 ```yaml title=config/default.yaml
 defaults:
   lang: coffee